LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Experiments

-We compare \ac{lari} with the latest methods~\cite{boss2024sf3d,huang2025spar3d,xiang2024structured} for object-level single-image generation or reconstruction, including image-supervised method SF3D~\cite{boss2024sf3d}, point cloud supervised method SPAR3D~\cite{huang2025spar3d}, depth/normal supervised method TRELLIS~\cite{xiang2024structured}.
 As shown in Table~\ref{tab:gso}, with canonical GT, all results are registered using brute-force search and ICP.
-Our method outperforms existing methods~\cite{huang2025spar3d,boss2024sf3d} trained on the same Objaverse by significant margins, with FS@0.02 improving by 18\% over the latest SPAR3D~\cite{huang2025spar3d}.
-Meanwhile, our method yields slightly inferior performance compared to TRELLIS~\cite{xiang2024structured}, while using only 4\% of its object scale (16K {v.s.} 500K objects) and 17.5\% of its parameters (341M {v.s.} 1795M, see Table~\ref{tab:efficiency}).
-In the view-aligned GT evaluation, \ac{lari}'s output inherently aligns to the camera pose, avoiding the parameter-intensive, time-consuming point cloud registration and the potential shape misalignment caused by symmetry.
-As a result, it outperforms all existing methods, with 6\% improvement in FS@0.02 compared to TRELLIS~\cite{xiang2024structured} and 32\% improvement over SPAR3D~\cite{huang2025spar3d}.
+Our method outperforms existing methods~\citep{huang2025spar3d,boss2024sf3d} trained on the same Objaverse by notable margins, with FS@0.02 improving by 18\% over the latest SPAR3D~\citep{huang2025spar3d}.
+Meanwhile, our method yields slightly inferior performance compared to TRELLIS~\citep{xiang2024structured}, using fewer parameters, as shown in Table~\ref{tab:efficiency}.
+In the view-aligned GT evaluation, \ac{lari}'s output inherently aligns to the camera view, which is useful for downstream tasks (e.g., tasks requiring RGB-D), without additional alignment between 3D shapes and input views.
+As a result, it outperforms competing methods, with 6\% improvement in FS@0.02 compared to TRELLIS and 32\% improvement over SPAR3D. \rl{Note that scene-level reconstruction methods, such as VGGT~\cite{wang2025vggt}, exhibit limited performance on object-level tasks, primarily because they focus on recovering only observable surfaces and therefore produce incomplete geometry.}

-Qualitative results in view-aligned GT coordinates are shown in Fig.~\ref{fig:gso_vis}.
-Our method shows higher visual quality than existing methods trained on the same Objaverse dataset~\cite{huang2025spar3d,boss2024sf3d}, especially for objects with complex geometries such as shoes, gloves, \etc. Note that the large model TRELLIS~\cite{xiang2024structured} exhibits excellent visual quality with complete and plausible shapes.
-However, its results are not faithful to the input image.
+Qualitative results are shown in Fig.~\ref{fig:gso_vis}.
+Our method shows higher visual quality than existing methods trained on the same Objaverse dataset~\citep{huang2025spar3d,boss2024sf3d}.
+Note that the large model TRELLIS~\citep{xiang2024structured} exhibits excellent visual quality with complete and plausible shapes.
+However, its results are not always faithful to the input image, e.g., as shown in the first instance, TRELLIS produces a high-quality low-heel shoe which is inconsistent with the type shown in the input image.
 Instead, our method is deterministic, and its estimated geometry is faithful to the input image, yielding better accuracy.